 Bitcoin cold storage is a complex topic.
-There is a lot of information one needs to have even understand most of the topics we are going to talk about.
-The first concept you really have to understand to grasp what is really happening with cold storage is the concept of split key cryptography.
-Basically what it amounts to is that older systems used one secret to sign messages and secure information, and the participants of the transactions would have to know the key ahead of time.
-In fact, this is how a credit card works where the bank already knows your card details and simply has to match the characters you provide to authenticate your identity.
+There is a lot of information one needs to have even understood most of the topics we are going to discuss.
+The first concept you really have to understand to grasp what is really happening with cold storage is split key cryptography.
+Basically, what it amounts to is that older systems used one secret to sign messages and secure information, and the participants of the transactions would have to know the key ahead of time.
+In fact, this is how a credit card works where the bank already knows your card details and has to match the characters you provide to authenticate your identity.
 Although there is an upside to having a central authority that can roll back transactions when necessary, sharing one’s credit card details online makes it very vulnerable to hacks.

-Bitcoin takes a different approach – rather than making the transactions reversible which causes a huge number of technical and economic problems, it simply makes the transactions harder to fake.
+Bitcoin takes a different approach – rather than making the transactions reversible, which causes a huge number of technical and economic problems, it simply makes the transactions harder to fake.
 It uses better secret codes in better ways.
 Bitcoin uses a methodology called public key message signing, specifically the ECDSA or the elliptic curve discrete secret algorithm.
-Now the way ECDSA works is that you start off with a secret just as you do with your credit card number, and you derive from that code another secret code.
-The public key, therefore, is derived from the private key, mathematically in a way that is impossible to reverse.
+ECDSA works because you start with a secret just as you do with your credit card number, and you derive from that code another secret code.
+Therefore, the public key is derived from the private key, mathematically in a way that is impossible to reverse.

-Now, what makes these systems work is the mathematical relationship between the keys, and we can use one key to mathematically prove that we hold the other.
-The important part is that in the mathematical process, you do not have to reveal the details of your private key.
+Now, what makes these systems work is the mathematical relationship between the keys, and we can use one key to prove that we hold the other mathematically.
+The important part is that you do not have to reveal the details of your private key in the mathematical process.
 It can be safely stored in its own device, and you can prove you hold it simply by signing messages with that device.
 This simplifies the complex issue of the security of bitcoin private keys to securing a physical object.

 Some of the popular cold storage options are: